 - Phase 2: Manual checks.
 For example, we test upgrading and boarding, check all screens, and do many test and live transactions with various card types and card entry modes.

 - Phase 3: Beta testing.
-We push the new release to successive batches of terminals, including live terminals in various countries belonging to merchants who participate in the beta-4 program.
+We push the new release to successive batches of terminals, including live terminals in various countries belonging to merchants who participate in the Flex Beta program.
 This allows us to monitor the transaction performance and the communication with acquirers and issuers.

 When all test phases are successful, we consider the release to be stable.

 Automatic updating is suitable for all integration types and for standalone terminals, regardless of the number of terminals or the terminal model.